-Introducing a new puppy to your resident dog is extremely important.
+Introducing a new puppy, the right way, to your existing dog is extremely important.
 There are hundreds of households already coping with dogs that don't get along.
 They have to be managed with gates, crates and doors, and adopt a policy where they have only one dog out at a time.
 Not to mention the complicated, and somewhat risky, process of switching them over.
 It only takes one mistake in the timing and you have a dog-fight on your hands and in your home.

 If you don't want this to be you, and I'm sure you don't, then follow these steps when introducing a new puppy to your existing dog to avoid problems, help the dogs bond, and of course, to teach them to become lifelong best pals.